Blockchain-Insight/dockerfiles/README.md

 - Username for the docker hub account
 - Email address used for the docker hub account
 - Personal Access Token (PAT) for accessing the docker hub account.
 If you dont have a PAT, refer to https://docs.docker.com/docker-hub/access-tokens/
+- Docker should be up and running on your system

 **Configure Docker Login through Cli**